srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 3: June 20, 2018
+1. Solved zero matrix: In a given matrix, for every element that equals to zero make that entire row and column to zero.

 ## Day 2: June 19, 2018
 1. Solved permutation of palindrome: To check whether the given string is a permutation of palindrome.